Vaithre/quasi-papirus/README.md

 ### Installation script
-You can use the script provided by this repository to install or update quasi-papirus.
+You can use the script provided by this repository to install or update Quasi-papirus.
 Keep in mind that by “update,” I mean overwriting the local version with changes that have been downloaded manually.
 In other words, the script does not download updates from the internet; it only helps manage the local installation.

 To install using the script, run `install.sh`, which is included with the icon theme.
 This will install the icon theme in the standard location so it can be automatically detected by the system.